zhfnjust/bsver.com/README.md

 ## Welcome to bsver.com

-**bsver.com** provides paymail service, but the prime limit of paymail addresses is 2100.
+**bsver.com** provides paymail service, but the prime limit of paymail addresses is `2100`.
 And all paymail addresses will be issued via nft.

 ## Proof of buy (POB)

 Proof of buy is a new way to issue nfts.
 Only users who purchased the NFT of [Proof of shit](https://www.nftonshow.com/detail/1af2eb6a4d4c31708b362c1b9e3d1a47db2fce95/0d0fc08db6e27dc0263b594d6b203f55fb5282e2/0) can get the NFT airdropped by bsver.com.
+In other words, the holder of **Proof of shit** is the issuer of the next nft holder of **bsver.com**.

 ## All issued nfts